- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular data verification or checksum processes help maintain data integrity on NAS Raidon InTANK iR2024 devices by actively monitoring and detecting any potential issues, promoting data consistency, and aiding in data recovery efforts.

-Although NAS InTANK iR2024 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS InTANK iR2024 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -